 Esanty's innovation is a prime example of how Australians can assist our environment and eat our lifestyle cake too.
 But Esanty's story is also one of a Deakin businessman fighting at times against the might of conventional industry and the stubbornness of bureaucracy.

-The need for Australia to contribute to a better global environment is beyond dispute.
-As the Prime Minister (Mr Howard) told this House last week on 22 September:
+beyond dispute.
+As the Prime Minister (Mr Howard) told this House last week on

-. . . the only way in which you will get a really serious answer to the
+. . . the only way in which you will get a really serious answer to the response to the problem of greenhouse gas emissions is to involve everyone in the solution to the problem.

 As well as being a party to the UN Framework Convention on Climate Change, the government supports a cooperative program with industry known as the `greenhouse challenge'.
 Over 30 of our largest enterprises, which produce 45 per cent of our greenhouse emissions, have signed agreements to reduce waste and pollution.
 Twelve industry associations have signed on, with another 84 enterprises preparing to sign similar agreements.